muhammadali1472/saas-app/README.md

 This app generates snippets and keyword for any brand.

-## Live DEMO
+## Live Demo
 https://saas-app-seven.vercel.app/

 ## Upcoming Features

-- Generate logos and favicon based on user Input. for e.g when user looks for coffee they will have logos suggestions as well
+- Generate logos and favicon based on user Input. for e.g when user search for coffee they will have logos suggestions as well.
-- Logo Editor
+- Logo Editor.
 - Generate relevant Landing Page.
-- Landing Page Editor
+- Landing Page Editor.
+WYISWYG.
+- API integration with Email marketing Softwares.

 ## Tech Stack